-Tutorial study rooms and group study rooms are available for students needing a quiet place to study or groups working on a project.
-Reference desk staff is available to assist on a one-on-one basis or by appointment for a personal tour or assistance with a special project.
-Help is available for students taking classes off-campus on the Library's web page at www.lee.edu/library/learn.asp.
+Tutorial study rooms and group study rooms allow a guiet place to study or groups working on a project.
+Reference Librarians are available whenever the library is open on a one-on-one basis or by appointment to assist with a your information needs.